intel/llvm/sycl/doc/SharedLibraries.md

 can also distribute those functions into separate device images if device code split is requested.
 This is done by grouping them using `module-id` attribute.
-Non-`SYCL_EXTERNAL` functions used by `SYCL_EXTERNAL` functions with different `module-id` attributes are copied to device images corresponding to those `SYCL_EXTERNAL` functions to make them self-contained.
+Non-`SYCL_EXTERNAL` functions used by `SYCL_EXTERNAL` functions with different `sycl-module-id` attributes are copied to device images corresponding to those `SYCL_EXTERNAL` functions to make them self-contained.
-In case one `SYCL_EXTERNAL` function uses another `SYCL_EXTERNAL` function with different `module-id` attribute, the second one is not copied to the device image with the first function, but dependency between those device images is recorder instead.
+In case one `SYCL_EXTERNAL` function uses another `SYCL_EXTERNAL` function with different `sycl-module-id` attribute, the second one is not copied to the device image with the first function, but dependency between those device images is recorder instead.